 CHRISTAFARI BIOGRAPHY (2018):

 As trailblazers, Christafari is continually pioneering the genre of Gospel reggae in the U.S. and throughout the world.
-But the band is more than just musicians; they’re “musicianaries” (musical missionaries), spreading the message of hope and salvation globally to approximately 20 countries per year.
+But the band is more than just musicians; they’re “musicianaries” (musical missionaries), spreading the message of hope and salvation globally to approximately 85 countries per year.

 Christafari was founded in 1989 by Pastor Mark Mohr.
 Raised in a Christian family, during his teens Mohr strayed from his spiritual upbringing and turned to drugs and alcohol, going as far as growing and even dealing marijuana.
 After running away from home, living on the streets, and hitting rock-bottom, he had an undeniable encounter with God that drastically transformed his world.
 At 17, Mark re-committed his life to Christ and took what he now calls his “Freedom Step” out of addiction.

 At that point, his greatest desire was to help others escape the same bondage that once entangled him.
 He felt God leading him to start the first Gospel reggae band in America.
 Just two weeks later the band was birthed at a camp talent show, when a friend said, “So you’re not a Rastafarian anymore; you’re a Christafarian.”
 And the name stuck!
 While their name may just sound like a play on words, in Biblical Greek it stands for a group of people who bear or represent the name of Christ.
 “At that time, the best advice I was given was to go to Bible College so I could be theologically and doctrinally sound,” says Mark, who attended BIOLA University, taking classes that emphasized pastoral studies and missions.
 During his college years, Christafari continued to take shape as Mark wrote songs for the band’s first three albums.

 In 1999, after recording two albums with Gotee Records under the tutelage of TobyMac, Mark branched out and founded his own record company, Lion of Zion Entertainment, with the goal of “reaching the world through world music.”
 He later launched GospelReggae.com.
 In 2002, while ministering in the Caribbean, Mohr met Trinidadian musician Avion Blackman.
 The two married a year and a half later and Avion joined the band full-time on bass and vocals.
 Avion comes from a very large musical family.
 Her father Ras Shorty I invented Soca and Jamoo music and trained over a dozen of his children to become his own backing band.
 She began singing lead on stage with her father at only four years old and started playing bass in his band The Love Circle at age 14.

 Christafari is comprised of men and women from various continents, countries, and cultures who share a love for reggae music and passion for following Jesus to the ends of the earth.